Who Leads What: MarOps Roles in the 4-Quadrant Framework

 The Technical Marketer: Building the Infrastructure

 The Technical Marketer builds the Q2 and Q4 infrastructure.
-They're the person who makes the machinery work.
+They are the person who makes the machinery work.
 They configure the AI tools.
 They build the prompt templates that feed the System Seed into Q2.
 They set up the deployment pipelines for Q4.
 They build the dashboards that show Q4 performance data flowing back to Q1.

 This means understanding what the machinery needs to produce.
 Understanding the briefs.
 Understanding the validation criteria.
 Understanding the deployment requirements.
 Then building systems that work within those constraints.